follower90/framework-core/README.md

 ### ActiveRecord

-Convenient way to work with objects
+Convenient way to work with objects.
 Some examples:
 ```php
 $users = User::all()